 Teamwork

-Face to Face Promotive Interaction is about real teamwork.
-Individuals encourage and support each other's efforts to meet the group’s goal.
+Face-to-face promotive interaction is about real teamwork.
+Individuals encourage and support each other's efforts to meet the group's goal.

 CLASSROOM STRATEGIES